datahub-project/datahub/docs/rfc/active/000-datadoc-entity/datadoc-entity-rfc.md

 - Discussion Issue: (GitHub issue this was discussed in before the RFC, if any)
 - Implementation PR(s): (leave this empty)

-# Extend data model to model DataDoc entity
+# Extend data model to model Notebook entity

 ## Background
 [Querybook](https://www.querybook.org/) is Pinterest’s open-source big data IDE via a notebook interface.